zrodevkaan/BDPlugins/README.md

 Credit to SyndiShanX for bringing it up one day and letting me recreate it for him.
 ## BulkSave
 Allows you to download many images/videos in a message
+## ScrollToLatest
+Instantly scrolls to the latest messages of a channel